krymtkts/pipenv-skeleton/README.md

 A simple skeleton of pipenv project.

-This project includes settings below.
+This project includes some dev settings below.

 - Python 3.7
 - autopep8